-- For "paper" filter elements: To prevent injury from dust and debris, wear ANSI-approved safety goggles, NIOSH-approved dust mask/respirator, and heavy-duty work gloves.
+- For "paper" filter elements:

+To prevent injury from dust and debris,

+wear ANSI-approved safety goggles,

+NIOSH-approved dust mask/respirator, and heavy-duty work gloves.
 In a well-ventilated area away from bystanders, use pressurized air to blow dust out of the air filter.

-If this does not get the filter clean, replace it.

 - For foam filter elements:

 Wash the element in warm water and

 mild detergent several times.
 Rinse.

 Squeeze out excess water and allow it to dry

 completely.
 Soak the filter in lightweight oil

 briefly, then squeeze out the excess oil.

-- Install the cleaned filter.
+- 3. Install the cleaned filter.
 Secure the Air Cleaner Cover before use.